Healthy Homes Assessment Bridge P?

 Home Assessments Bridge P? for Rental Properties

-There are a variety of things to be able to examine during a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a variety of things to check in a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today and book your rental properties home assessment.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
+For professional advice get in touch today to book your rental property house assessment.

 home assessments for rental properties